-Racial intermarriage is evident in Ebenezer Parkman's reference to John Chowin, "an Indian, or rather Molatto," who asked that Parkman attend the funeral of his infant (June 10, 1772).
-The next day Parkman "Rode to John Chowin's Wigwam; prayed there and attended the burying the Child" (June 11, 1772).
-It's not clear whether Chowin's wigwam was in Westborough; indeed, the references to Chowin and to the deaths of five other native Americans are among the little information about indigenous people who lived on the margins of English communities.
+Racial intermarriage is evident in Ebenezer Parkman's reference to John Chowin, "an Indian, or rather Molatto," who asked that Parkman attend the funeral of his infant.
+The next day Parkman "Rode to John Chowin's Wigwam; prayed there and attended the burying the Child."
+It is not clear whether Chowin's wigwam was in Westborough; indeed, the references to Chowin and to the deaths of five other native Americans are among the little information about indigenous people who lived on the margins of English communities.
 They may have been part of the remnants of the praying village of Hassanamisco, which became the town of Grafton, moving between Grafton and Westborough.

-Sam John, who had been baptized in Grafton but died in Westborough, 13 "was found dead in Esquire Bakers field" (BP, Dec. [blank], 1782).
-14 Christian Misco, "the Widow of Old George Misco" (Oct.
-10, 1746), "was bury'd in a very decent manner by Captain Maynard, from his house" and then "carry'd to our South Burying Place" (Oct.
-12, 1746).
+Sam John, who had been baptized in Grafton but died in Westborough, 21 "was found dead in Esquire Bakers field."
+Christian Misco, "the Widow of Old George Misco," was "bury'd in a very decent manner by Captain Maynard, from his house" and then "carry'd to our South Burying Place."
 A man named "Abimaleck (Indian)" asked Parkman to come to his wigwam, his daughter Deborah "having a Child Dead."
-Parkman prayed with them at the wigwam, went to the grave, and, since the child was apparently born out of wedlock, "gave them Severe Admonitions and Earnest Exhortations" (Dec.
-29, 1746).
-When Esther David (or Bimeleck) died, her body was brought to the home of the widow Lydia Gale before the burial (Jan.
-16, 1776).
-At a later date, Parkman learned that "Sue Bimeleck was lately frozen to Death," but he recorded nothing about where Bimeleck died and was buried (Jan.
-31, 1780).
+Parkman prayed with them at the wigwam, went to the grave, and, since the child was apparently born out of wedlock, "gave them Severe Admonitions and Earnest Exhortations."
+When Esther David (or Bimeleck) died, her body was brought to the home of the widow Lydia Gale before the burial.
+25 At a later date,